1. What is organ donation? Why should I donate organs?

-Currently, brain death is the criteria for cadaveric donation in Hong Kong.
+Currently, brain death is the criterion for cadaveric donation in Hong Kong.
 When there are potential brain death cases, the following procedures would be initiated:

 - Two senior independent doctors who are not related to any organ donation matters will conduct two separate assessments to confirm brain death of a patient.

 - Medical team informs organ donation coordinator who will communicate with bereaved family to render care and counselling.

 - The medical team assesses the suitability for organ donation and maintains the function of the deceased’s organs.

 - The organ donation coordinator obtains consent from the bereaved family for transplantation.

 - The medical team conducts relevant examinations and matchings to identify suitable organs for donation.